project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 #
 ```
 ### - Install the Helm Package Manager
 Install the Helm Client on your local machine and the Helm Cerver on your kubernetes cluster.
-Helm installation documentation is [here]
+Helm installation documentation is [here](https://helm.sh/docs/intro/install/).
-(https://helm.sh/docs/intro/install/).
 After you install Helm you can list the Help packages installed with the following command:
 ```
 # helm ls --all-namespaces --all
 #